Vocational education: Purpose

+Apart from providing work related education, TVET is also a site for personal development and emancipation.
+These concerns the development of those personal capacities that relate to realizing one's full potential with regard to paid or self employment, occupational interests, and life goals outside of work.
+At the same time TVET seeks to enable individual overcome disadvantages due to circumstances of birth or prior educational experiences.

+From a development point of view, TVET facilitates provide economic growth by increasing the productivity of workers.
+The returns from increased output far exceed the costs of training, direct and indirect, leading to economic growth.
+TVET like any other form of education also facilitates socio-economic development by enhancing the capacity of individuals to adopt practices that are socially worthwhile.

+As a form of education similar to all others, TVET aims to developing the broad range of personal capabilities that characterize an educated person.
+Thus, the provision of broad based knowledge seeks to ensure critic-creative thinking.
+TVET also aims at developing capacities for effective communication and effective interpersonal relations.

 Opinions and models

 Wilhelm von Humboldt's educational model goes beyond vocational training.
 In a letter to the Prussian king, he wrote: "There are undeniably certain kinds of knowledge that must be of a general nature and, more importantly, a certain cultivation of the mind and character that nobody can afford to be without.
 People obviously cannot be good craftworkers, merchants, soldiers or businessmen unless, regardless of their occupation, they are good, upstanding and – according to their condition – well-informed human beings and citizens.
 If this basis is laid through schooling, vocational skills are easily acquired later on, and a person is always free to move from one occupation to another, as so often happens in life."
 The philosopher Julian Nida-Rümelin criticized discrepancies between Humboldt's ideals and the contemporary European education policy, which narrowly understands education as a preparation for the labor market, and argued that we need to decide between "McKinsey", to describe vocational training, and Humboldt.